pubkey/rxdb/docs-src/leader-election.md

 ## Notice

 The leader election is implemented via the  [broadcast-channel module](https://github.com/pubkey/broadcast-channel#using-the-leaderelection).
 The leader is elected between different processes on the same javascript-runtime.
-Like multiple tabs in the same browser or mupltiple NodeJs-processes on the same machine.
+Like multiple tabs in the same browser or multiple NodeJs-processes on the same machine.
 It will not run between different replicated instances.